Yellow fever update

 Before you travel

-WHO recommends YF vaccine for all travellers aged nine months and older visiting areas with risk of yellow fever [5] unless the vaccine is not advised for medical reasons.
+YF vaccine is recommended for all travellers aged nine months and older, travelling to a country or area with a risk of yellow fever transmission (unless the vaccine is not advised for medical reasons).

 You should also follow mosquito bite avoidance advice.